- When you try to run bootrec while logged in to Windows 11, the Command Prompt would read that it is not recognized.

 When you launch Command Prompt separately or in the Windows Terminal while logged in to Windows 11 and try to run the bootrec command, it would read, bootrec is not recognized as an internal or external command, operable program or batch file.

-You may have searched the web for the underlying cause, but wouldn’t have come across any informative results.
+You may have searched the web for the underlying cause but wouldn’t have come across any informative results.
 And honestly, there ain’t many.
 So, here we are with a solution!

 No matter whether you are unable to boot OS at all or are just encountering a minor error, this guide will help you fix Bootrec /fixmbr not working and similar issues.

-Keep in mind that sometimes bootrec is not recognizing Windows installation, but we’ll show you how to fix this issue.
+Remember that sometimes bootrec is not recognizing Windows installation, but we’ll show you how to fix this issue.

 What do I do if the Bootrec is not recognized in Windows 11?